josevcm/nfc-laboratory/README.md

 Currently, detection and decoding is implemented for:

-- NFC-A (ISO14443A): 106kbps ASK modulation, 212kbps and 424kbps with ASK / BPSK modulation.
+- NFC-A (ISO14443A): 106kbps, 212kbps and 424kbps with ASK / BPSK modulation.
 - NFC-B (ISO14443B): 106kbps, 212kbps and 424kbps with ASK / BPSK modulation.
-- NFC-V (ISO15693): 26kbps and 53kbps, 1 of 4 code and 1 of 256 code PPM modulation.
+- NFC-V (ISO15693): 26kbps and 53kbps, 1 of 4 code and 1 of 256 code PPM / BPSK modulation (pending FSK).
-- NFC-F (Felica): Preliminary, 212kbps and 424kbps, manchester modulation.
+- NFC-F (ISO18092): Preliminary support to 212kbps and 424kbps with manchester modulation.

 ## Application screenshots